 In early 2011 I left a permanent job as an Experience Lead at the digital agency Dare.
 It wasn’t an easy decision but one I knew I had to make.
 I wanted to pursue my own projects and diverse my career into other areas so I started freelancing and getting more involved in the IA/UX and startup communities.

 A very brief exchange of tweets resulted in me submitting a proposal to a conference which to my surprise got accepted.
 Since then I’ve spoken at a number of conferences and meetups.
-I run workshops regularly with Eventhandler and I’m also an instructor at General Assembly in London where I’m based, and every now and then in New York.
+I run workshops regularly with Eventhandler and I’m also an instructor at General Assembly in London and every now and then in New York.

 I try to share as much of what I’ve learnt over the years through my blog and by contributing to a couple of magazines.
-Lately I’ve started to pick up a part that I really enjoyed as an Experience Lead, namely mentoring as well as advising and educating clients and internal teams on the role and value of Information Architecture (IA) and User Experience (UX), as well as how best to incorporate it into organisations and teams.
+Lately I’ve started to pick up a part that I really enjoyed as an Experience Lead, namely mentoring as well as advising and educating clients and internal teams on the role and value of Information Architecture (IA) and User Experience (UX), and how best to incorporate it into organisations and teams.
 As of March this year that’s what I’m focusing on together with my workshops.

-Then of course there is the bit about making ideas happen and giving something back to the people who work on them, which is why I’ve started byflock.
+Then there is the bit about making ideas happen and giving something back to the people who work on them, which is why I’ve started byflock.
 And the value of ‘fika‘ and flexible work arrangements that I feel very strongly about and would love to see more work places pick up.